 3.2.
-Reinforcement learning results
+Reinforcement Learning Results

-As we described above, we judge the fragmentations partly by using them to augment the state representation for an actor-critic system, comparing performance with that of a conventional actor-critic, and also with an actor-critic augmented with a randomly assigned fragmentation formed by assigning a random real number between 0 and 0.5 to each $a_i(x)$, which, in turn, lead to random, but normalised, $\pi_i(x)$, through Eq.
-(5).
+As we described above, we judge the fragmentations partly by using them to augment the state representation for an actor-critic system, comparing performance with that of a conventional actor-critic, and also with an actor-critic augmented with a randomly assigned fragmentation formed by assigning a random real number between 0 and 0.5 to each $\pi_i(x)$.